Pscx/Pscx/README.md

 Converts the line endings in the specified file to Unix line endings "\n".

-### `ConvertTo-UnixLineEnding`

-Converts the line endings in the specified file to Unix line endings "\n".

 ### `ConvertTo-WindowsLineEnding`

 Converts the line endings in the specified file to Windows line endings "\r\n".

-### `ConvertTo-WindowsLineEnding`

-Converts the line endings in the specified file to Windows line endings "\r\n".

-### `Convert-Xml`

-Performs XSLT transforms on the specified XML file or XmlDocument.

 ### `Convert-Xml`